AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 ### Test Dynamic Data {#test-dynamic}

-Now that AEM Screens and ContextHub is connected to your "weather service," you can test it to see how screens can update content dynamically.
+Now that AEM Screens and ContextHub is connected to your weather service, you can test it to see how screens can update content dynamically.

 1. Access your sandbox author instance.
 1. Navigate to the sites console via **Global Navigation -&gt; Sites** and select the following page **Screens -&gt; &lt;project-name&gt; -&gt; Channels -&gt; Entrance Morning (Portrait)**.